top of page

 All rights reserved.

-The information provided by Lindsay Anderson or Restful Kids LLC, is intended for educational and informational purposes only.
-The services and recommendations offered are based on behavioral principles and should not be considered a substitute for medical advice, diagnosis, or treatment.
+The information provided by Restful Kids LLC, is intended for educational and informational purposes only.
+These interventions are not behavioral treatment and are not covered by my BACB certification.
+The services should not be considered a substitute for medical advice, diagnosis, or treatment.
+Any sleep-related concerns or conditions that require medical attention, including but not limited to sleep disorders, physical health issues, or psychological conditions, should be addressed with a physician or qualified healthcare provider.

 bottom of page